Minimax Distribution Estimation in Wasserstein Distance

-In this section, we outline the proof of Theorem~\ref{thm:expectation_bound}, our upper bound for the case of totally bounded metric spaces.
-The proof of the more general Theorem~\ref{thm:unbounded_upper_bound} for unbounded metric spaces, which is given in the next section, builds on this.
+In this section, we outline the proof of Theorem~\ref{thm:unbounded_upper_bound}, our main upper bound result.
 We begin by providing a few basic lemmas; these lemmas are not fundamentally novel, but they will be used in the subsequent proofs of our main upper and lower bounds, and also help provide intuition for the behavior of the Wasserstein metric and its connections to other metrics between probability distributions.
 The proofs of these lemmas are given later, in Appendix~\ref{app:proofs}.
 Our first lemma relates Wasserstein distance to the notion of resolution of a partition.

 \begin{lemma} Suppose $\S \in \SS$ is a countable Borel partition of $\Omega$.
 Let $P$ and $Q$ be Borel probability measures such that, for every $S \in \S$, $P(S) = Q(S)$.
 Then, for any $r \geq 1$, $W_r(P, Q) \leq \Res(\S)$. \end{lemma}